Huddy2022/slice_of_spice/README.md

    - I confirmed the colours and fonts are easy to read and I tested the colours I have chosen through the web aim contrast checker.
    - I used the lighthouse in dev tools to test my web page on a desktop and mobile devices.

+## Bugs ##

+- Initally i tried an approach similar to the i think i therfor blog and the hello django projects for my models but found they were not the right fit for the booking system
+- I tried mulitple different models but as i was trying different methods i have multiple problems, especially if i migrated various times.
+I had to reset the database most times to recofy this.
+- Main bugs i had with the models was trying get them to connect properly using the right foregin keys and if they were a one to one field etc.
+- rendering the cancel booking view i intially had errors with but i found a way to return the booking_id as an integer to get around the error and rendered properly.
+- My reservations functions i struggled with quite a bit and had various different errors coming up through the process.
+  - Firstly get method didnt alway return what was needed and i needed to update my models accordingly to get the right return.
+  - It took me while to understand i needed to create/update a user - i made it work when i linked this up to the Customer model
+  - Double booking was difficult and i got multiple errors when i tried to understand if i could take out the booked table on the form or not.
+Eventually settled for an alert and filtered through the Booking models objects to check if a booking for a specific table number, date and time had already been done.
+I did have to update the Booking model to include a meta class to create the unqiue together.
+Then used a nested if statement in the reservations to check for previous reservations and then alerted the user.
+  - The booking wasnt always being created in the models and i had to create and save a reservation each time it was being posted
+  - When i created all ten tables with the super user in the tables model, i had a bug where once a table had been booked it was taken out of the reservation form.
+I created an availble is always true to stop this from happening.
+  - The hardest part of this function was working with dates and times and i took me a while to understand which to use but i added from django.utils import timezone from datetime import timedelta, datetime to make everything work in this function.
+- I wanted a user to be logged in to book a table and see any of their previous reservations - i got past the inital bugs by adding a @login_required decorator.
+  - I also used a try and except to get the users booking details - i struggled at first but amended the models to add a related_name to associate them with.
+- The cancel booking function was similar to the reservations, where i had to find the users booking and then in the if statement save the cancellation before passing it to the cancellation model.
+The booking i used get_object_or_404 to retrieve the booking object or if not there raise and error.
+- The delete expired bookings is difficult to work with the timezone now - i had to filter through to get all the bookings and i had to use a Q class to be more complex by adding the dates and times together to make sure its our of date.
+- To get the delete_expired_bookings to work i had to add the function in two other functions otherwise it would get called.

+## Un fixed bugs ##

+- I'm not sure if this is an un fixed bug but regarding the delete_expired_bookings function it does delete any expired bookings from the database when the date and time has passed.
+However as we have had daylight savings recently its saying my server is 1 hour ahead so the booking wont be deleted until an hour later than my time.
+I didnt want to change the settings.py timezone as i felt might jepodise the whole websites functions.

+## Deployment ##

+- created a heroku app - sliceofspice.
+- created a new instance from elephantsql.
+- I created an env.py file to hide to the secret key, database url and the cloudinary url.
+- Linked the env.py file to my settings.py.
+- In the settings of the heroku app i added the database_url, cloudinary_url, secret_keyand PORT 8000.
+- For deployment i set debug to False.
+- Removed the DISABLE_COLLECTSTATIC 1
+- Deployed branch to main in heroku

+The live link can be found here - https://8000-huddy2022-sliceofspice-724f0pui3mj.ws-eu93.gitpod.io/

+## Credits ##

+### Content ###

+- This website gave me a rough understading of how i wanted to template my website and the drinks for my menu https://www.theslanteddoor.co.uk/
+- This website helped me with my menu as in the food https://www.godine.co.uk/dalyan-nottingham/menu
+- The icons used were taken from font awesome https://fontawesome.com.
+- The think before i blog project helped me with my intial models but mainly with the allauth authentication.
+- The hello django project helped me with my test_views and my test_models.
+- These two websites gave me a good understanding of types of models to use, the type of views to create and the basic form to use https://github.com/anujsaxena9127/restaurant / https://github.com/NDevox/django_restaurant_manager.
+- This video helped me with my models https://www.youtube.com/watch?v=TuXFAl8aMvc
+- This website also helped me understand the type of models and views to use https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78.